advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Why are these processes of writing and reading relay log events necessary instead of being skipped?
 If the MySQL secondary cannot keep up with replaying events, the imbalance in the queue causes the queue size to grow larger.
 Using relay log events on disk leverages files as a queue, avoiding problems like Out-Of-Memory (OOM) that could occur with an in-memory queue.

-The speed of the SQL thread needs to be flexible; if it¡¯s too slow, events cannot be replayed in time, and if it¡¯s too fast, unreplayed transactions may accumulate in the worker queues, increasing memory usage overhead.
+The speed of the SQL thread needs to be flexible; if it's too slow, events cannot be replayed in time, and if it's too fast, unreplayed transactions may accumulate in the worker queues, increasing memory usage overhead.
 Therefore, flow control may be necessary when needed.

 Within the worker queues, MySQL imposes limits on queue sizes, which are not conducive to replaying large transactions efficiently.
 With modern servers having larger memory capacities, limiting the worker queue size to 16,384 is often insufficient to meet replay demands.
 To keep up with the pace of the MySQL primary, increasing the worker queue size is essential; otherwise, queues can fill up quickly, causing the SQL thread to wait unnecessarily.